ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

   delay(1000); // Stop for 1 second
 }
 ```
-More detailed information about the L298N motor controllers can be [found here!](https://lastminuteengineers.com/l298n-dc-stepper-driver-arduino-tutorial/)
+Again, more detailed information about the L298N motor controllers can be [found here!](https://lastminuteengineers.com/l298n-dc-stepper-driver-arduino-tutorial/)

 # Servo Motors